 - Turn off all the electrical controls for your air conditioning system.
 If you are not comfortable doing this, you can call your air conditioning service technician to help assist you with the process.

 - Allow your air conditioner to dry out.
 Clear out any standing water if possible and carefully clear any debris from the surrounding area.

 - Don’t turn your air conditioner back on until a professional air conditioning inspection has been done.
 Call Levy & Son Service Experts and ensure your equipment will work safely and effectively with a full air conditioner safety inspection.

 CAUTION: Do not cover your outdoor heating and air conditioning systems with a tarp.
 This may actually cause more problems, including not allowing the system to air out entirely and remove moisture, a could cause rust or other damage.

-For a full air conditioning inspection and safety check, call Levy & Son Service Experts today and we’ll make sure your air conditioner is operating safely and efficiently.
+For a full AC inspection and safety check, call Levy & Son Service Experts today and we’ll make sure your air conditioner is operating safely and efficiently.
 Help keep your home safe during storm season and make sure to follow these guidelines if your area is under a serious storm warning.